 Below are case studies from various projects that have been funded by Wychavon District Council over the last five years and some that have only just been awarded.
 For details about each project please click on the links below.
-For a full list of the grants awarded this year please go to the Community Grants page.
+View grants that were successful in 2019

 Garage Art Group